Colorado July 18, 2016

 Quite possibly one of the most famous haunted Colorado restaurants is that of the Buckhorn Exchange; Denver's oldest restaurant that once served as a trading post and is rumored to still serve the spirits of those same traders from so long ago.

-2. Full Circle Cafe (Georgetown)
+2. The Former Full Circle Cafe (Georgetown)

 The former Full Circle Cafe (which has since closed and reopened as a number of different restaurants) was such a well-known spot for hauntings that the TV show "Sightings" came in to investigate back in 1995.
 (The show's psychic confirmed that there was indeed the ghost of a disgruntled customer in the restaurant---who liked to cause trouble by knocking pictures off the wall and throwing utensils across the room---and summoned him to move on.)

-3. Pasquini's Pizzeria (Louisville)
+3. The Former Pasquini's Pizzeria (Louisville)

 Another now-closed Colorado restaurant is the once popular Pasquini's Pizzeria, which turned up several reports of different hauntings including that of a young woman who was shot and killed in the early 1900s (when the building served as a gambling hall).

 It wasn't difficult to find information on the hauntings of this historic (and lovely) 1896 hotel and restaurant... in fact, a simple Google search turned up the stories of Charlie Dunbar (the original owner who was killed during a gunfight that still likes to hang around the hotel and chivalrously lead women down the long staircase) and the Painted Lady (who wakes guests in the middle of the night with her strong perfume).

 5. The Former Josephina's Restaurant (Denver)